VianneyMI/monggregate/docs/tutorial/search.md

 )
 ```

-## Compound Search Queries
+## 🧩 **Compound Search Queries**

-The real power of Atlas Search emerges with compound queries that combine multiple search conditions.
+> 💡 The real power of Atlas Search emerges with compound queries that combine multiple search conditions.

 The `compound` operator supports four types of clauses:

-- **must**: Documents MUST match these conditions AND they affect relevance score
+- 🔒 **must**: Documents MUST match these conditions AND they affect relevance score
-- **filter**: Documents MUST match these conditions but they DON'T affect relevance score
+- 🔍 **filter**: Documents MUST match these conditions but they DON'T affect relevance score
-- **should**: Documents SHOULD match these conditions and they affect relevance score
+- ⭐ **should**: Documents SHOULD match these conditions and they affect relevance score
-- **mustNot**: Documents MUST NOT match these conditions
+- 🚫 **mustNot**: Documents MUST NOT match these conditions

-### Building Compound Queries
+### 🏗️ **Building Compound Queries**

 Monggregate provides a unique "search pipeline" approach for building compound queries: